LACAS SIXTH UNDERGRADUATE CONFERENCE

 Location: Binghamton University Downtown Center

-This year's theme refers to walls both material and metaphorical, physical and conceptual.
+This year’s theme recognizes bodies as a dynamic site of memory, resistance, and social transformation throughout the region and its diaspora.
 The LACAS conference encourages participants to think of themselves as active producers of knowledge about the past and present, out of which we generate alternatives for the future.
-Research can resist and empower.
 We take what we learn in our research, classes, and personal experiences to think deeply and creatively about important questions facing us today.
-The conference draws undergraduate students from around Binghamton University and around the Northeast.
+This conference draws undergraduate students from across Binghamton University departments and programs and around the Northeast.

 Call for Proposals

-The Latin American and Caribbean Area Studies (LACAS) Program invites undergraduate college students to submit proposals for original research and creative presentations at our biennial research conference, to be held Saturday, April 9, at the Binghamton University Downtown Center in Binghamton, NY.
+The Latin American and Caribbean Studies (LACAS) Program invites undergraduate college students to submit proposals for original research and creative presentations at our research conference, to be held Saturday, April 18, at the Binghamton University Downtown Center in Binghamton, NY.
 See information on the theme below.
 Students enrolled in any college or university are eligible to apply.

 Please submit a brief abstract (about 200 words) of your fifteen-minute presentation through the on-line submission form below.